Marquess of Lavradio: Counts of Abrantes

+The branch of the Almeida family currently headed by the Marquesses of Lavradio was occasioned by D. Diogo Fernandes de Almeida, Prior of Crato, but later intermarried with the descendants of two of his siblings: D. João, 2nd Count of Abrantes, and D. Francisco, Viceroy of India.

-The Lavradio Palace
+Lavradio Palace

 One of the family's morgadios was instituted by D. Ana Henriques on 21 July 1587 for her nephew, D. Luis de Almeida, grandfather to the future 1st Count of Avintes.
 D. Ana was the daughter of D. Lopo de Almeida, Captain General of Sofala, and granddaughter of D. Diogo Fernandes de Almeida, Prior of Crato.
 She did not marry and died childless.
 This morgadio encompassed a number of assets, including buildings and land in the Campo de Santa Clara adjacent, or formerly belonging to the Infanta D. Maria, daughter of King Manuel I. The Almeida family had already established its base in the city in the Campo de Santa de Santa Clara by 1619, and it would be a great-great-grandson of D. Luis de Almeida, 1st administrator of the Morgadio of Santa Clara, who would effect the changes that are still visible today.

 D. Tomás de Almeida, first Cardinal Patriarch of Lisbon, acquired the land from his brother, the 3rd Count of Avintes, razing the existing buildings and building a sumptuous 18th century palace, which he then presented to his nephew, D. António de Almeida Soares de Portugal, 4th Count of Avintes and later 8th Viceroy of Brasil and 1st Marquis of Lavradio.
 The palace was built by German architect João Frederico Ludovice, with construction beginning in 1745.
 Its architecture is unique in that its focal point is a central and rigorously symmetrical staircase, from which the rest of the building extends.
 It serves as one of only a few examples of civic baroque architecture during Portugal's Johannine period.
 Despite the scale of the earthquake experienced by Lisbon in 1755, which destroyed a large part of the city, the Lavradio Palace was virtually untouched.

 The palace would continue to be the seat of the Marquesses of Lavradio in Lisbon until 1875, when it was acquired by the State to be used as Portugal's military courts of justice.
+D. José de Almeida Corrêa de Sá, the 6th Marquess, would be the last of the family to be born there, in 1874.